Newsletter

 An Area of Concern is officially de-listed when all Beneficial Use Impairments or BUIs have been sufficiently restored.
 Since the development of a Remedial Action Plan, much work has been completed and significant progress made towards improving conditions in the AOC.
 The Remedial Action Plan is periodically updated, click here to see the most recent version.

-MMSD along with numerous partners is committed to making progress to eventually de-list the Area of Concern.
-Want to learn more about the Milwaukee Estuary Area of Concern visit WDNR’s Milwaukee Estuary Area of Concern website.
+MMSD and numerous partners are committed to making progress to eventually de-list the Area of Concern.
+If you would like to learn more about the Milwaukee Estuary Area of Concern, you can visit the Waterway Restoration Partnership website.

 MMSD is leading efforts in the following Milwaukee Estuary AOC projects.
-To learn about other Milwaukee Estuary AOC projects underway visit WDNR’s website.
+To learn about other Milwaukee Estuary AOC projects underway visit the Waterway Restoration Partnership website.

 In this video, Milwaukee historian John Gurda shares the next steps in an ambitious plan to clean up the remaining historical pollution in the rivers and harbor of the Milwaukee Estuary AOC.
 In scale, speed and impact, it's a historic opportunity to remove toxic pollution that is preventing our region from reaching its full potential.
 This project is vital to restore the health of our waterways and to open economic opportunities for Wisconsin and the Great Lakes region.